-At the El Paso Back Clinic we take your back pain as badly as you do.
+Back Clinic Back Pain Chiropractic Treatment Team.
+At the El Paso Back Clinic, we take back pain very seriously.

-After diagnosing the root cause of your discomfort/pain, we’ll do everything within our power to cure the area and relieve your symptoms, which means you can contact your game and your life.
+After diagnosing the root cause of your discomfort/pain, we’ll do everything within our power to cure the area and relieve your symptoms.

 Common causes of back pain:

 There is an infinite number of forms of back pain, and a variety of injuries and diseases may cause discomfort in this area of the body.
 One of the most Frequent ones we see one of our patients in East Side El Paso and surrounding areas comprise:

 Inside the backbone are flexible discs that cushion your bones and absorb shock.
 Whenever these discs are broken, they may compress a nerve leading to lower extremity numbness.
 StressWhen a muscle at the trunk is overexerted or hurt, causing stiffness and pain, this type of injury is generally classified as a back strain.
 This can be the consequence of attempting to lift an item that can result in excruciating pain and impairment and is too heavy.
 Diagnosing the underlying cause of your pain.

 Osteoarthritis is characterized by the slow wearing down of protective cartilage.
 When the back is affected by this condition, it causes damage to the bones that results in chronic pain, stiffness, and limited mobility.
 SprainIf ligaments in your spine and back are stretched or torn, it’s called a spine sprain.
 Typically, this injury causes pain in the region.
 Spasms cause back muscles to overwork they may start to contract, and can even stay contracted– also called a muscle spasm.
 Muscle spasms can present with pain and stiffness until the strain resolves.